Food types and bowel cancer

 - Calcium and vitamin D – high intakes of calcium and vitamin D may lower the risk of bowel cancer

-- Alcohol and smoking also increase bowel cancer risk
+Alcohol and smoking also increase bowel cancer risk.

 You can view and print the quick guides for all the pages in the about bowel cancer section.

-So, fibre is recommended as part of a healthy diet.
+Fibre is recommended as part of a healthy diet.
 It can help to prevent other chronic diseases such as heart disease and diabetes.
 It is not clear whether the protective effect against bowel cancer is due to fibre itself or to other protective properties of fruit, vegetables and cereals.
 Another possible explanation is that people who eat a high fibre diet also tend to have less food in their diets that increase the risk, such as red and processed meat.

-There are a couple of theories to explain the protective effect of fibre
+There are a couple of theories to explain the protective effect of fibre in your diet

 - You need fibre to help waste products travel through the bowel